idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

 # Drupal 8 General Codebase

-Unless specifically directed, all new D8 sites should attempt to use a composer based workflow for updates, and the [idfive Component Libray](https://bitbucket.org/idfivellc/idfive-component-library) for the frontend.
+Unless specifically directed, all new D8 sites should attempt to use a composer based workflow for updates, and the [idfive Component Library](https://bitbucket.org/idfivellc/idfive-component-library) for the frontend.
 Some sites for specific clients, require different, specific workflows.
-This is not a substitute for that, rather, simply defines our "standard go tos".
+This is not a substitute for that, rather, simply defines our "standard go-to's".

 ## Local ENV Setup, and coding standards